A topic from the subject of Calibration in Chemistry.

 Introduction

-Spectrophotometry is a technique used to measure the absorption of light by a sample.
-The amount of light absorbed is proportional to the concentration of the analyte in the sample.
-Calibration is a process of establishing a relationship between the absorbance of a sample and the concentration of the analyte.
+Spectrophotometry is a quantitative analytical technique used to measure the absorbance or transmission of light through a liquid sample.
+The amount of light absorbed is directly proportional to the concentration of the analyte in the sample, a relationship described by the Beer-Lambert Law.
+Calibration is a crucial process that establishes this relationship, allowing for the accurate determination of analyte concentration.

 Key Points

-• The y-intercept of the calibration curve is the background absorbance.
+• Background Absorbance: The y-intercept of the calibration curve represents the background absorbance, accounting for any absorbance from the solvent or cuvette.

 Title: Role of Calibration in Spectrophotometry